viadee/camunda-kafka-polling-client/README.md

 ## Commitments

-This library will remain under an open source licence indefinately.
+This library will remain under an open source licence indefinitely.

 We follow the semantic versioning scheme (2.0.0).